-The Mineral Point open pit Mineral Resource has been estimated using core drill data and have been prepared and reported under CIM best practice definitions.
-Forte believes that the Mineral Resource Estimate is of sufficient quality to support future exploration and mining related work, including future preliminary economic assessment level studies.
+The Mineral Point open pit mineral resource has been estimated using core drill data using industry best practices, and have been prepared and reported under S-K 1300 definitions.
+Forte believes that the mineral resource estimate is of sufficient quality to support future exploration and mining related work, including future preliminary economic assessment level studies.

-Forte is not aware of any other factors or issues not discussed in this technical report that may materially affect the Mineral Resource Estimate other than normal risks faced by mining projects in terms of environmental, permitting, taxation, socioeconomic, marketing and political factors.
+Forte is not aware of any other factors or issues not discussed in this technical report that may materially affect the mineral resource estimate other than normal risks faced by mining projects in terms of environmental, permitting, taxation, socioeconomic, marketing and political factors.

-15. MINERAL RESERVE ESTIMATES
+12. MINERAL RESERVE ESTIMATES